Equifax Chief Steps Down After Massive Data Breach

 That same week, the company also confirmed an additional "security incident involving a payroll-related service" earlier this year.

-"We are working intensely to support consumers and make the necessary changes to minimize the risk that something like this happens again," Mark Feidler, who has stepped into the role of non-executive chairman of the board, said in a statement Tuesday.
+"We are working intensely to support consumers and make the necessary changes to minimize the risk that something like this happens again," Mark Feidler, who has stepped into the role of nonexecutive chairman of the board, said in a statement Tuesday.

 "Speaking for everyone on the Board, I sincerely apologize.
 We have formed a Special Committee of the Board to focus on the issues arising from the incident and to ensure that all appropriate actions are taken."